galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 >    <!-- [SelectTreeVisualisation](./images/PhylogeneticTreeVisualisationOptions.png){:width="400"} -->
 >
-> 5. Open the settings panel via the **Visualisation Settings** {% icon galaxy-vis-config %} at the top right of the central panel.
+> <!--5.
+Open the settings panel via the **Visualisation Settings** {% icon galaxy-vis-config %} at the top right of the central panel.
 Click on these to reveal the settings and display options.
-Try out "Circular" and "Radial".
+Try out "Circular" and "Radial". -->
 >   Notice that there are quite a lot of long branches adjacent to the extant taxa (leaves) and that these branches are much shorter near the centre of the tree.
 > Note: **Short branches are much harder to get right.**
+>
+> Additional visualisation options
+> 1. To build a radial tree, rerun Newick Display and choose the *"Draw a radial tree"*: `Yes` option.
+> 2. Alternatively you can visualise your tree outside of Galaxy by downloading your FastTree output and using software such as [SplitsTree](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html) or [FigTree](http://tree.bio.ed.ac.uk/software/Figtree/).
+These tools provide additional options for customising the appearance of your tree.
+>
-> 6. (If you wish you may of course re-run FastTree and allow it to seek a Maximum Likelihood tree -- maybe once you've learned more about Maximum Likelihood.)
+>(If you wish you may of course re-run FastTree and allow it to seek a Maximum Likelihood tree -- maybe once you've learned more about Maximum Likelihood.)
+>
+>
 {: .hands_on}